NeuroBio/NeuroBio/README.md

 ## Tools You can download
 - [Virtual Desktop](https://github.com/NeuroBio/virtual-desktop/releases)
-  - An electron app that allows teh creation of virtual shortcuts that live in collapsible categories.
-Designed for power users who need their files to remain in deeply nested, rigid folder structures and need a flat way to access them without creating a messy desktop.
-Ultimately it is a minimal  app for creating task-focused icon groups.
+  - An electron app that allows the creation of virtual shortcuts that live in collapsible categories.
+Designed for power users who need their files to remain in deeply nested, rigid folder structures but want a flat way to access them without creating a messy desktop.
+Ultimately, it is a minimal app for creating task-focused icon groups.